anandjaisy/cx-frontend-challenge/readme.md

 ## Initial Setup

 Seed your application's initial state with user data from the JSON Placeholder API (`https://jsonplaceholder.typicode.com/users`).
-Once the initial state is set, handle all subsequent state changes locally using either the Context API or Redux.
+Once the initial state is set, handle all subsequent state changes locally using either the Context API or Redux or equivalent.

 ## Roles and Permissions